Step 1: Open a map

 For a freehand polygon, press Command + Shift + P (Mac) / Ctrl + Shift + P (Windows).

-Click on the map to create vertices and complete the shape by clicking back on the starting point.
+Click on the map to create vertices and complete the shape by clicking back on the starting point or pushing enter on your keyboard

-Add details or make adjustments in the dialog box.
+Add details or make style updates in the layers toolbox

 Step 4: Adjust and Edit Annotations

-Click any annotation to move, edit, or delete it.
+Click any annotation and hit enter on your keyboard to edit, or delete it.

 Refer to Birdi’s guide on styling annotations for additional customization tips.